Obaidah-Jbreel/tPanel/README.md

 # TODO LIST :
 * **Login system**
- 	1.accounting system attached with mta's accounting system 2.Well designed UI and UX  .
+  * accounting system attached with mta's accounting system
+  * Well designed UI and UX  .
 # **LICENSE**
 Ignore all the licenses, But you need to obey the following rules ( Let's get more freedom!! ).